syedaddan/2ndBrain/🗿 Stoned/Some Jokes.md

-did you know black holes are millions of years old? but amazingly some of the black holes that stephen hawking studied were only 14 years old
+did you know black holes are millions of years old? but amazingly some of the black holes that Stephen Hawking studied were only 14 years old

-what do you call when two transgander midgets have sex? micro-trans-action
+what do you call when two transgender midgets have sex? micro-trans-action

 what do you call a swimming terrorist? a bath bomb

-why is a threesome with two thai girls like winning a lottery? cuz there's 6 matching balls
+why is a threesome with two Thai girls like winning a lottery? cuz there's 6 matching balls

 what do you call a gender neutral person who's lactose intolerant?